fasrc/User_Codes/Training/Advanced_Cluster_Usage/Exercise3/Cpp/README.md

 ![Speedup](speedup.png)

-We see that the program displays an good strong scaling up to 16 OMP threads, and deteriorates afterwards.
+We see that the program displays an excellent strong scaling up to 64 OMP threads.

 Below we include the Python code used to calculate the speedup and generate the speedup figure, and also an example submission script to send the figure-generating job to the queue.